bitwarden/help/_articles/login-with-sso/configure-sso-saml.md

 ## SAML Attributes & Claims

-An **email address is required** for account provisioning which can be passed as any of the listed attributes or claims as noted below.
-A unique user identifier is also highly recommended, otherwise Email will be used in its place for linking the user.
+An **email address is required for account provisioning**, which can be passed as any of the attributes or claims in the below table.

+A unique user identifier is also highly recommended.
+If absent, Email will be used in its place to link the user.

 Attributes and claims are matched in the listed order for each value with noted fallbacks: